 What Is the Hidden Human Labor In AI-Driven Capitalism?

-Under AI-driven capitalism human labor – across classes and contexts – seems to be gradually becoming extinct although it is in fact undergoing deep transformations.
+Under AI-driven capitalism, human labor seems – across classes and contexts – to be gradually becoming extinct, although it is in fact undergoing deep transformations.
 Thus, at the end of the day the task is to debunk the extinction myth and to inquire how it conceals the far-reaching restructuring of work.
 In other words, rather than buying into the myth of human labor as a fading reality, it is necessary to tackle labor as a buried reality that needs to be excavated from beneath dominant narratives and power structures.
-At this critical juncture, the SILENT WORKS project launches its intervention.
+The SILENT WORKS project is launching its intervention at this critical juncture.
 Encompassing an exhibition, a conference, and a text series, the 2020 project will be curated by journalists/researchers Magdalena Taube and Krystian Woznicki and organized by Berliner Gazette in cooperation with Haus der Statistik – two Berlin-based initiatives looking for alternatives to AI-driven capitalism.

 Continue reading the complete English version on Mediapart.
-You can also read this essay in German on Berliner Gazette.
+The German version is available on Berliner Gazette.

 The venue hosting SILENT WORKS was built in 1968-70 in the middle of Berlin – initially as the seat of the State Central Administration for Statistics (SZS) of the German Democratic Republic.
-Then it became federal property with the reunification of Germany.
+With the reunification of Germany it then became federal property.
 Since 2008, the Haus der Statistik has been empty.
 50,000 sqm vacancy right at Alexanderplatz, in the middle of Berlin, where most people are suffering from the consequences of real estate speculation and gentrification.
 An artistic protest campaign at the Haus der Statistik got things moving in 2015.
 Shortly thereafter, the Haus der Statistik initiative was founded, an alliance of various Berlin actors: social and cultural institutions, art collectives, architects, foundations and associations supporting the goal of creating affordable spaces for displaced user groups in the city center.
 By founding the Cooperative for Urban Development (“ZUsammenKUNFT Berlin eG”), in April 2016, the initiative became capable of action and legal capacity, subsequently forming an association between 5 partners (KOOP5) from civil society and administration.
 This association is oriented towards the common good and the diversity of uses – developing the Haus der Statistik as a space for cooperative living and working.
 A basis for this ambitious goal will be created by ‘pioneer uses’.
-During the current planning and construction phase, these pioneer uses – set at the ground floors – will contribute to shaping the future of the complex.
+During the current planning and construction phase, these pioneer uses – set on the ground floors – will contribute to shaping the future of the complex.

-If you want to get updates on SILENT WORKS, you can follow us in various ways.
-You can keep in touch on twitter or on facebook.
+If you want to get updates on the SILENT WORKS project, please follow BG.
+For instance, you can keep in touch on twitter or on facebook.
 Please use the Hashtag #SilentWorks when posting messages on social networks.
 If you wish to be updated via email, you are very welcome to join our mailing lists.
 On our English language mailing list we share updates on BG projects as well as initiatives from our network associates and neighbors.
 You can subscribe here.
 On our German language mailing list we provide updates on what we publish in the online newspaper berlinergazette.de as well as selected info on events in Berlin.
-More information and a subscription option please find here.
+Please find more information and a subscription option here.